Contents

 1 Introduction

-SparseArray is an infrastructure package that provides an array-like container for efficient in-memory representation of multidimensional sparse data in R.
+SparseArray is an infrastructure package that enables high-performance sparse data representation and manipulation in R. The workhorse of the package is an array-like container that allows efficient in-memory representation of multidimensional sparse data in R.

 2 Install and load the package